jewelsofthought/neshama/site/posts/parashot/Va_eira.md

 G-d repeats that they must say all that he has said to Pharaoh, so that he will let the Israelites out of his land.
 However, He then says the "He will harden Pharaoh's heart".
 That enables the Lord to show His great judgements to Egypt, so that they will know that "I am Lord".

-{Note: This is interesting, that He needs to show them the He is Lord, and in order to do that, Pharaoh cannot agree to let our people go until the Lord has proved His point.}
+**Note**: This is interesting, that He needs to show them the He is Lord, and in order to do that, Pharaoh cannot agree to let our people go until the Lord has proved His point.{.note}

 Moses was 80 and Aaron 83 (v7).